Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 5. Clean the charging terminals between the S20 main unit and the base station to ensure a good connection.

-6. If you have tried the above steps and the issue persists, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.
-We will escalate the matter to our R&D team for further investigation.
+6. If you have tried the above steps and the issue persists, we will escalate the matter to our R&D team for further investigation.
 When contacting us, please describe the slow charging behavior, such as the percentage increase in battery level after charging for three hours as shown in SwitchBot App.